 — Revegetating Landfills and Waste Containment Areas Fact Sheet; United States Environmental Protection Agency, 2006

 The site of this demonstration garden is a covered landfill, and because of this no irrigation system, trenched or above ground, is possible.
 So the native plant installations have been, and will be, selected with an eye to them being as drought-adapted and “bullet proof” as possible.
 Once established, these plants will require either very little volunteer hand watering or no supplemental watering at all.

-Much more work to be done.
+Much more work to be done, making a beautiful space even more beautiful.
 If you’d like to be part of this and other projects, please contact Paradise Gardeners.